-3 hours lecture per week Prerequisite(s): Qualification for MATH 82; and qualification for ENG 100 or qualification for ESL 100.
+3 hours lecture per week Prerequisite(s): Qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82.
+Qualification for MATH 82; and qualification for ENG 100 or qualification for ESL 100.
 Comment: ED 276 may require field assignments to be conducted at a preK-12 school/classroom setting.
+ED 276 may not be taken for credit/no credit.